Dentistry

 We have strict sourcing guidelines and only cite from current scientific research, such as scholarly articles, dentistry textbooks, government agencies, and medical journals.
 This also includes information provided by the American Dental Association (ADA), the American Association of Orthodontics (AAO), and the American Academy of Pediatrics (AAP).

-2. D'Souza, KM and Aras, MA.
-“Types of Implant Surgical Guides in Dentistry: A Review.”
+2. D’Souza, K. and Aras, M. “Types of Implant Surgical Guides in Dentistry: A Review.”
 Journal of Oral Implantology, 2012.

-6. Syrbu, John DDS.
-“The Complete Pre-Dental Guide to Modern Dentistry.”
+6. Syrbu, J. “The Complete Pre-Dental Guide to Modern Dentistry.”
 CreateSpace Independent Publishing Platform, 2013.

 7. Types of Implants and Techniques.”
 American Academy of Implant Dentistry.